Skarstein-Hatlen/Kjetil_Skarstein-Hatlen_EP_CA_AUG22FT/README.md

 - Noroff - Modules from the BED courses.
 - Stackoverflow - Finding different solutions when stuck.
 - Youtube - For same reason as Stackoverflor, see different solutions when stuck.
+- Google - Searching up solutions when stuck or unsure.
 - Chatgpt - Finding minor syntax when stuck.